christinaflach/mata61-trabalhos/B-Lite-Minus/MANUAL.md

 * if

-O comando de seleção "if" pode ter um ou dois ramos.
+O comando de seleção "if-else" seleciona um comando a depender do valor de uma expressão.
+A expressão deve estar entre parênteses.
+A parte do "else" é opcional.

 ```
-if (a > b) print a;
+if (a > b) print a;   // sem "else"
 ```
 ```
 if (a > b)